Overview

 Each company’s needs will differ in regards to what they need from a continuous performance testing system.

-Devops teams that work on small applications that don’t often see high spikes in traffic probably don’t need to invest in continuous performance testing.
+DevOps teams that work on small applications that don’t often see high spikes in traffic probably don’t need to invest in continuous performance testing.
 For example, if the application is a browser game where user actions are reasonably predictable and external inputs are moderate, there’s probably no reason to introduce continuous performance tests.
 Continuous performance testing for this type of application would likely reduce overall productivity more than improve anything.
-Instead, teams with these characteristics can focus more on doing periodic end-to-end tests, which gives them enough data to make meaningful decisions about architecture, trade-offs between the size of the application, and heavy workloads.
+Instead, teams with these characteristics can focus more on doing periodic end-to-end tests, which gives them enough data to make meaningful decisions about architecture and trade-offs between the size of the application and heavy workloads.

 Benefits & challenges

-How is it different from traditional performance testing?
+How is it different from traditional performance testing methods?

 When you mention performance testing, most developers think of the following steps:

-- Identify all the important features that you want to test
+1. Identify all the critical features that you want to test

-This approach may have worked well in the past, when most applications were developed using the waterfall approach.
-However, the times have changed.
+This approach may have worked well when most applications were developed using the waterfall approach.
+However, times have changed.
 The waterfall approach is now mostly a thing of the past.
-Software development has become more agile, and as more teams use devops practices to develop and deploy their applications, the need for testing has changed—testing is now a part of the development cycle.
+Software development has become more agile, and as more teams use DevOps practices to develop and deploy their applications, the need for testing has changed—testing is now a part of the development cycle.

-Traditional performance tests might be done after your release cycles or at certain milestones, rather than as part of the CI process.
-However, continuous performance tests can be done often and as part of every build.
+Traditional performance tests might be done after your release cycles or at certain milestones rather than as part of the CI process.
+However, automated continuous performance testing can be done often and as part of every build, enhancing user experience by proactively identifying performance issues.

-Traditional load testing focuses on how a specific version of the software performs in peak load situations.
-Continuous load testing ensures that every new version of the application will perform well when in peak load conditions.
+Traditional load testing focuses on how a specific software version performs in peak load situations.
+Continuous load testing ensures that every new application version performs well in peak load conditions.

 While some companies find that continuous load testing is a great idea, some factors make using this method difficult, such as a shortage of production-like environments for different API versions and the lack of test data around permutations of traffic.